-- 16. INVITES THE COMMISSION to pay particular attention to illegal antisemitic hate speech as a topic to be discussed within the Code of Conduct on combating hate speech online and to include content that advocates antisemitic terrorist offences in the context of the EU Internet Forum.
+- 16. INVITES THE COMMISSION to pay particular attention to illegal antisemitic hate speech as a topic to be discussed within the Code of Conduct on combating hate speech online and to include also content that advocates antisemitic terrorist offences in the context of the EU Internet Forum.
 The European Internet Referral Unit at Europol should be fully used to detect and refer such terrorist content to the relevant Internet service providers, - 17.
-WILL discuss appropriate options on how to improve the relevant policies of the Member States and the enhance coordination of the work of the Council in preventing and combating antisemitism, among other by exchanging best practices.
+WILL enhance_coordination of the work of the Council in preventing and combating antisemitism, among other by exchanging best practices.